 Image: original photo cdnmg.co.za/graphic @tibettruth

-The world’s most high profile environmental organization, with a network of international offices and serious resources at its disposal is investing considerable time, effort, thought and finances into developing its Greenpeace-China operations.
+The world’s most high profile environmental organization, with a network of international offices and serious resources at its disposal invests considerable time, effort, thought and finances into developing its Greenpeace-China operations.

-Mainland China has 20 nuclear power reactors in operation, 28 under construction, and more are scheduled, which intend to produce a sixfold increase in China’s nuclear capacity.
-Yet, as Greenpeace’s record testifies it exercises anti-nuclear protests around the world
+Mainland China has around 47 nuclear power reactors currently in operation, with more scheduled, which intend to maximize further China’s nuclear capacity.
+Yet, as Greenpeace’s record testifies it exercises anti-nuclear protests around the world.

 Currently a heavy importer of uranium, China is engaged in a determined effort to secure deposits within territory under its control.
 Significant amounts of the ore have been located in Eastern Tibet in Amdo (so-called Qinghai Province particularly in so-called Gansu Province).
-The China National Nuclear Corp operates in that region, and in 2008 agreed a new contract for further exploration http://www.world-nuclear-news.org/ENF-CNNC_to_develop_uranium_deposits_in_Qinghai-1707085.html
+The China National Nuclear Corp operates in that region, and since 2008 has expanding and intensified activities there: http://www.world-nuclear-news.org/ENF-CNNC_to_develop_uranium_deposits_in_Qinghai-1707085.html